ket0x4/ket.ai/README.md

-start - Start the bot and get an introduction help - Get help on how to use the bot status - Check the current status of the host device adduser - Add a user to the allowed users list rmuser - Remove a user from the allowed users list addchat - Add a chat to the allowed chats list rmchat - Remove a chat from the allowed chats list list - List all allowed users and chats reset - Clear the context and start a new conversation history - View the context history of the current chat ytsum - Summarize a YouTube video by providing the video URL
+start - Start the bot and get an introduction help - Get help on how to use the bot status - Check the current status of the host device addchat - Add a chat to the allowed chats list rmchat - Remove a chat from the allowed chats list list - List all allowed users and chats reset - Clear the context and start a new conversation history - View the context history of the current chat
 ```

 ## License